Table of Contents

 Income cap states do not allow Medicaid applicants to “spend down” their income.
 In these states, Miller trusts are utilized to allow persons a way to still meet the income limit, and hence, qualify for long-term care Medicaid.
 For income cap states, the income limit for nursing home Medicaid and Home and Community Based Services (HCBS) Medicaid Waivers is generally 300% of the Federal Benefit Rate (FBR).
-As of 2019, this equals $2,313 / month for an individual.
-A portion or all of one’s income can be directly deposited into a Miller trust and it is not counted towards Medicaid’s income limit.
+As of 2020, this equals $2,349 / month for an individual.
+A portion, or all of one’s income, can be directly deposited into a Miller trust and it is not counted towards Medicaid’s income limit.
 Therefore, this option allows an applicant to become income eligible.

 How Do Miller Trusts / Qualifying Income Trusts Work?

-A Medicaid applicant allocates their monthly income which is in excess of the Medicaid income limit into a trust.
-The state is made the beneficiary of the trust and the applicant is permitted to qualify for Medicaid.
+A Medicaid applicant allocates their monthly income which is in excess of the Medicaid income limit into a Qualified Income Trust and the applicant is permitted to qualify for Medicaid.

 In order to establish a Miller Trust, a bank account must be set up and a trust document drawn up.
 The person setting up the Income Diversion Trust (the grantor, also called a settlor) can be the Medicaid applicant, or his/her guardian or power of attorney.
 A trustee, who manages the trust and follows the guidelines set forth by the trust, must be named.
 This person must be someone other than the Medicaid applicant, but can be a relative, such as an adult child.
 The state in which the Medicaid recipient will be receiving long-term care benefits must be named as the beneficiary, and upon the death of the individual, the state will receive up to an equal amount for which it paid for that individual’s long term care.
 The trust must be irrevocable, which means the trust cannot be altered or canceled.

 Monthly deposits, consisting only of the Medicaid recipient’s income, are made (some states require direct deposit, while others do not) into the trust.
 Some states require all of one’s income to be deposited, while other states permit one to deposit only a portion of his / her income into the trust.
 That said, in all states, the entire payment from a single source must be deposited.
 For example, if a Medicaid recipient receives only a social security check, the whole check must be deposited into the trust.
 However, if one lives in a state that doesn’t require all income to be deposited into the trust and he / she receives both a social security check and a pension check, only one check need be deposited, given the retained income is not over Medicaid’s income limit.
 Remember, any amount of income deposited into the QIT does not count towards the income limit.
 In other words, it is exempt.

 Please note that QITs do not assist persons who are over the Medicaid asset limit in meeting that limit.
 To be very clear, assets cannot be deposited into QITs.
 For information on reducing one’s countable assets, click here.
 If planning well in advance of the need for Medicaid, Medicaid asset protection trusts provide another means to meet Medicaid’s asset limit, as well as protects assets (including one’s home) from Medicaid’s estate recovery program.

 For What Expenses Can a Miller Trust / QIT Be Used?